jtickle/openvz-lxc-proxmox-migrator/README.md

 They're not guaranteed or foolproof.
 But my project is complete, and I put the scripts out here in the hopes that they help someone else.

+# CYA
+If you don't review these scripts and test them out in a safe environment first, you're a bad sysadmin and you should feel bad.
+It should go without saying that there ain't no warranty here, but read LICENSE-COPYING before doing anything else and make sure you understand what it says.

 # How To Use
 The stage1 script just rsyncs the contents of your container to another host.